alankhoangfr/BlackJackAnalytics/README.md

 # Generating the Data

 If you want to generate the data in the command line use : python generateData.py otherwise you can look at the export_dataframeTrainingRandom260419.csv
+It will generate 100000 rounds of Blackjack with 6 decks that are shuffled randomly and 4 players.
+Each player will decided randomly

 # Training the model